angristan/awesome-stars/README.md

 ## Others

+- [toptal/active-job-style-guide](https://github.com/toptal/active-job-style-guide) - This Background Jobs style guide is a list of best practices working with Ruby background jobs.
 - [f1multiviewer/issue-tracker](https://github.com/f1multiviewer/issue-tracker) - Issue and feature requests tracker for MultiViewer for F1
 - [jotaen/xit](https://github.com/jotaen/xit) - A plain-text file format for todos and check lists
 - [Molay/LaunchPadder](https://github.com/Molay/LaunchPadder) - LaunchPadder is a free macOS LaunchPad tool that organizes and sorts apps and folders on LaunchPad according to certain rules.